aa-maruf/Problem-Solving/Rotate Array/C. MEX Repetition -Codeforces.md

-You are given an array a1,a2,…,an of pairwise distinct integers from 0 to n.
-Consider the following operation:
+>    You are given an array a1,a2,…,an of pairwise distinct integers from 0 to n.
+Consider the following operation:</br>
     consecutively for each i from 1 to n in this order, replace a[i] with MEX(a1,a2,…,an).</br>
     Here MEX of a collection of integers c1,c2,…,cm is defined as the smallest non-negative integer x which does not occur in the collection c.
-For example, MEX(0,2,2,1,4)=3 and MEX(1,2)=0.
+For example, MEX(0,2,2,1,4)=3 and MEX(1,2)=0. </br></br>
     Print the array after applying k such operations.

 `Input`</br>
 Each test contains multiple test cases.
 The first line contains the number of test cases t